isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 This definition works perfectly well, but it's a bit wordy.
 Notice that over half of it is just bringing implicit bindings into scope.
-This is a perfect use-case for Agda's `variable` block, which allows us to define implicit bindings that should exist for the remainder of the scope.
+This is a perfect use-case for Agda's `keyword:variable` block, which allows us to define implicit bindings that should exist for the remainder of the scope.

-Variable blocks are started with the keywords `private variable`, and then begin a new layout.
+Variable blocks are started with the keywords `keyword:private variable`, and then begin a new layout.
 We can create a few variables:

 ```agda